Fevzi Mostari

-Fevzi Mostari (also spelled Fawzi or Fowzi; –1747) was a Bosnian writer, who authored the Persian work Bulbulistan ("A Place of Nightingales"; also spelled Bolbolestān) in 1739.
+Fevzi Mostari (also spelled Fawzi or Fowzi, and also known as Fevzi Mostarac; c.
+1675–1747) was a Bosnian writer, who authored the Persian work Bulbulistan ("A Place of Nightingales"; also spelled Bolbolestān) in 1739.
 Written in imitation of the Golestan of Saadi Shirazi (died 1291/2), it is the only extant prose work in Persian by a writer of Bosnian origin.
 It is viewed as an important artifact of the Bosnian literary tradition.
 He was born in Blagaj, near Mostar.